 An avid studio musician, Alekna’s discography prominently features Lithuanian contemporary and 20th-Century modernist piano repertoire, reflecting his strong affinity for the country’s remarkable avant-garde composers both past and present.
 In early 2021, he released a new recording of “Chiaroscuro Trilogy”, a work for piano and string orchestra by Žibuoklė Martinaitytė on the Ondine label.
 The recording has been praised in numerous reviews and features in publications such as the New York Times, Gramophone and BBC Music Magazines.
 Ms. Martinaitytė, a decorated composer and Guggenheim Fellow, wrote and dedicated the Trilogy to Mr. Alekna, who premiered it with the Lithuanian Chamber Orchestra in the 2017 Gaida festival.

-Also this year, Alekna is set to record the singular Lithuanian-American composer Vytautas Bacevičius’ Piano Concerti Nos.
+This year, Alekna is set to release the singular Lithuanian-American composer Vytautas Bacevičius’ Piano Concerti Nos.
 1 and 2, completing the cycle after his 2015 recordings of Nos.
 3 and 4—all on the Naxos label.
-On British label Toccata Classics, he has released two volumes in an ongoing series of the composer’s solo piano works.
+On British label Toccata Classics, he has released two volumes in an ongoing series of the same composer’s solo piano works.
 In all, these critically acclaimed albums contain the most comprehensive Bacevičius catalogue of any pianist, including many premiere recordings.
 His collaborators in the studio include five time Grammy-winning producer Judith Sherman as well as two Grammy-nominated musicians: pianist Ursula Oppens and conductor Christopher Lyndon-Gee with the Lithuanian National Symphony Orchestra.

 In live performance, many of Gabrielius’ solo recitals and orchestral appearances have come in European and American festivals such as Liszt in Vredenburg (Utrecht, Netherlands), Music Festival of the Hamptons and Ridotto (New York), Piano Century at Alice Tully Hall (New York), Gaida and Vilnius (Lithuania), and Europeisches Musikfest Muensterland (Germany).
 As a chamber musician, he has shared stages with the cellists Caroline Stinson, Ann Alton, and Zvi Harel, percussionist Joe Pereira, violinist Bartlomiej Niziol, baritone Modestas Sedlevičius, and the Vilnius, Čiurlionis, Kaunas, and Mettis String Quartets.